-NO ACTION

-5.5 CP/GR/188 GOOD RELATIONS ADDITIONAL FINANCIAL ASSISTANCE

-1. Purpose

-The purpose of this report was to update Members on the offer of additional financial assistance from The Executive Office (TEO) for delivery of the District Council Good Relations Programme.
+Prepared by: Jonathan Henderson, Community Services Co-ordinator Agreed by: Ronan McKenna, Head of Community Development 5.5 CP/GR/188 GOOD RELATIONS ADDITIONAL FINANCIAL ASSISTANCE 1.
+Purpose The purpose of this report is to update Members on the offer of additional financial assistance from The Executive Office (TEO) for delivery of the District Council Good Relations Programme.
+2. Background Members are reminded since 1998, all Northern Ireland public bodies have a legal duty to promote good relations between people from different community, religious and racial backgrounds.

-2. Background

-Members were reminded since 1998, all Northern Ireland public bodies had a legal duty to promote good relations between people from different community, religious and racial backgrounds.
 In 2013, the Northern Ireland Executive furthered their commitment to good relations with the release of Together Building A United Community (T-BUC) strategy to improve community relations and continue the journey towards a more united and shared society.

-The Council's Good Relations Programme aimed to improve day to day relationships by reducing all forms of prejudice, promoting equality and encouraging a society in which different cultures and traditions were understood, respected and accepted.

-The Good Relations Action Plan reflected the aims and objectives of the central T-BUC strategy.
-It outlined how government, stakeholders, community and individuals would work together to achieve change against the following key priorities:

-- 1. Our Children and Young People;

-- 2. Our Shared Community;

-- 3. Our Safe Community; and

-- 4. Our Cultural Expression.

-3. Previous Decision of Council Members were reminded that the District Council Good Relations Programme Letter of Offer was approved at September 2024 Community Development Committee for financial assistance from TEO of £94,166.27 towards The District Council Good Relations Programme for the period 1 April 2024 - 31 March 2025.
-4. Letter of Offer Members were advised that correspondence (circulated) had been received from TEO offering additional financial assistance totalling £32,910 towards The District Council Good Relations Programme for the period 1 April 2024 - 31 March 2025.
-A proposal (circulated) for delivery against the additional funding was submitted to TEO in coherence with TEO's prescribed deadline of 4 December 2024, which was approved by TEO on 11 December 2024.
-The additional financial assistance did not require match funding from Council.
-5. Financial Position/Implication Additional financial assistance of £32,910 had been provided by TEO for delivery of the District Council Good Relations Programme, making the total TEO contribution to this programme £127,076.27.
-The Executive Office did not require match funding towards the additional financial assistance, 100% of the additional funds could be claimed through the District Council Good Relations Programme.
-6. Summary Additional financial assistance of £32,910 had been provided by TEO for delivery of the District Council Good Relations Programme, making the total TEO contribution to this programme £127,076.27.
-Proposed by Councillor Wilson Seconded by Councillor Ní Chonghaile and agreed that the report be noted.
+The Council's Good Relations Programme aims to improve day to day relationships by reducing all forms of prejudice, promoting equality and encouraging a society in which different cultures and traditions are understood, respected and accepted.
+The Good Relations Action Plan reflects the aims and objectives of the central T-BUC strategy.
+It outlines how government, stakeholders, community and individuals will work together to achieve change against the following key priorities: - 1.
+Our Children and Young People; - 2.
+Our Shared Community; - 3.
+Our Safe Community; and - 4.
+Our Cultural Expression. - 3.
+Previous Decision of Council Members are reminded that the District Council Good Relations Programme Letter of Offer was approved at September 2024 Community Development Committee for financial assistance from TEO of £94,166.27 towards The District Council Good Relations Programme for the period 1 April 2024 - 31 March 2025.
+4. Letter of Offer Members are advised that correspondence enclosed has been received from TEO offering additional financial assistance totalling \pounds 32,910 towards The District Council Good Relations Programme for the period 1 April 2024 - 31 March 2025.
+A proposal enclosed for delivery against the additional funding was submitted to TEO in coherence with TEO's prescribed deadline of 4 December 2024, which was approved by TEO on 11 December 2024.
+The additional financial assistance does not require match funding from Council.
+5. Financial Position/Implication Additional financial assistance of \pounds 32,910 has been provided by TEO for delivery of the District Council Good Relations Programme, making the total TEO contribution to this programme \pounds 127,076.27.
+The Executive Office does not require match funding towards the additional financial assistance, 100% of the additional funds can be claimed through the District Council Good Relations Programme.
+6. Summary Additional financial assistance of \pounds 32,910 has been provided by TEO for delivery of the District Council Good Relations Programme, making the total TEO contribution to this programme \pounds 127,076.27.
+7. Recommendation It is recommended that the report be noted.